Students completing the SACE/NTCET may be eligible to count learning experiences other than SACE/NTCET subjects towards their qualification.

 Level of study

-VET studies must be completed qualifications at AQF Certificate III or above.
+VET awards must be completed qualifications at AQF Certificate III level or above.

 Depth and breadth of study